 - Discard the shell

-If you love this classic Southern snack, you might also like these other recipes:
+If you love this Instant Pot Boiled Peanuts recipe, you might also like these other recipes:

 And don't forget to check out ALL of the Instant Pot recipes I've got on my site!
 Click here and bookmark this page for later -> Instant Pot Recipes